-Colic is one thing that every new parent's fear.
+Colic is one thing that every new parent fear.
 It can make your usually calm, happy newborn seem like someone stole them and gave them a personality transplant when they take to fits of crying and clenching their fists for no good reason.
 If you're the parent of a baby with colic, know you're not alone: it's believed that one-quarter of all babies have the condition.
-In this article, we bring you some tips to handle colic in babies.
+In this article, we bring some tips for handling colic in babies.

 What is Colic?

-Part of what makes colic so frustrating is that its exact causes are unknown and it can occur when there's no reasonable explanation for it.
-If your baby is fed, has a clean diaper, and isn't sick yet becomes inconsolably cry for hours at a time, that can be defined as colic.
+What makes colic so frustrating is that its exact causes are unknown and can occur without reasonable explanation.
+If your baby is fed, has a clean diaper, and isn't sick yet becomes inconsolably cry for hours, that can be defined as colic.